 For your convenience, this post contains affiliate links from Amazon.com and Target.
 This means if you click on a link and make a purchase, I make a small profit at no additional cost to you.

-I wanted to select a variety of name brand and store brand diapers at different price points.
-For name brands, I chose Honest, Huggies Snug and Dry, Luvs, and Pampers Baby Dry.
+I selected a variety of name brand and store brand diapers at different price points.
+For name brands, I chose Pampers Baby Dry, Huggies Snug and Dry, Luvs, and Honest.
+Huggies, Luvs, and Pampers were selected because they are three of the most recognized brands of diapers.
 I chose Honest to represent a higher cost, eco-friendly diaper.
-Huggies, Luvs, and Pampers were selected because they are three of the most recognized brands of diapers.
 Additionally I randomly selected one “style” from each of these brands, because I assumed that the observed price trends would be similar across all styles from that brand.

 I chose to include 6 of the most popular store brands.
 I tried to choose popular brands that were representative of different types of stores.
 Therefore I chose Walmart and Target to represent supercenters, Costco and Sam’s Club store brands to represent warehouse clubs, CVS to represent drugstore brand diapers and Aldi brand to represent discount grocery stores.
 I included BuyBuy Baby to represent a baby related retail store and Amazon, because well, who doesn’t shop on Amazon?

 As mentioned, I did a lot of research for this post.
 I spent hours looking up prices at various retailers for all the sizes of name brand diapers, but I did this so you wouldn’t have to!
 (As a mom, I am always short on time!)
 I am going to summarize my findings for you, so you can reap all the benefits from this ONE article and reference it anytime you need to buy more diapers!